 I realized that by sharing my story, I was indirectly dispelling stereotypes and changing negative attitudes.
 Armed with a belief that we are united by our differences as much as we are by our similarities, I set out to create a platform for youth empowerment through storytelling.
 This is how Narratio was born!

 Narratio invites youth to share their story through the publishing of poetry, photography, art and narrative.
 We publish works from all over the globe, and hosts workshops centered around the power of storytelling and creativity.

-I am currently a freshman at Wesleyan University, studying Anthropology and serving as a fellow at the Allbritton Center for the Study of Public Life.
+I am currently a rising Junior at Wesleyan University, studying Anthropology and serving as a fellow at the Allbritton Center for the Study of Public Life.

 My story is one of many that are waiting to be shared.
 I do not want to be the exception, I want to be the rule.
 Join me and our amazing team of writers and artists as we draft, publish, and empower.